 Is Your Brand Draft Ready?

 Conduct a brand audit.
 You’ve likely Googled yourself for fun, but there’s an actual practicality to this self-research.
 Review the first three to five pages under your name search.
 Click here for what to do should you find something unflattering.
-In addition, go through all your social media accounts to remove any unflattering or questionable posts or images.
+In addition, go through all your social media accounts to remove any unflattering or even remotely questionable posts or images.
 Finally, untag yourself from any unflattering posts made by others.

 Change passwords and check security settings.
 To prevent any instances of hacking, update all website and/or social media passwords.
 Click here for help creating the strongest password possible.
-Update your social media platform’s security settings to ensure you’re comfortable with who has access to your accounts and who can post, comment, or direct message you.
+Update your social media platform’s security settings to ensure you’re comfortable with who has access to your accounts and who can post, comment or direct message you.

 Develop key messages.
 If you’re only given a few moments to introduce yourself to the world, know what you’re going to say.
 Developing and rehearsing a few brand messages in advance will ensure that you’ll have well-crafted, authentic remarks when it matters.

 Update all bios and images.
 Each social media bio should reflect the brand messages you crafted.
 Make sure your brand narrative is universal across all your owned media.
-In addition, to make it easier on fans and media, make sure use the same profile image across all accounts.
+In addition, to make it easier on new fans and media, make sure to use the same profile image across all accounts.

 Obtain media training.
-If you’re lucky, the media interviews you give during the draft will be replayed for years to come.
+If you’re lucky, the media interviews you give during the combine and draft will be replayed for years to come.
 To ensure that you’re as poised and articulate as possible, invest in some media and/or speaker training.
 You truly can never be too prepared for media interviews.

 Plan for a crisis.
 Communications crises can and do happen.
 Don’t leave yourself a sitting duck without options should one occur.
 Have a crisis communications professional on speed dial just in case.